 In 1998 readers of Chemical and Engineering News voted Beckman one of the most influential chemists of the 20th century.
 In 1999 he was awarded the Public Welfare Medal, the National Academy of Sciences’ highest honor.
 In 2000 Arnold Beckman was awarded the Special Millennium Edition of the Othmer Gold Medal at the Chemical Heritage Foundation, now the Science History Institute, in recognition of the fact that he, as instrument maker, entrepreneur, philanthropist, and public servant, established an industry, helped defined an era, and enriched our chemical heritage.
 His thoughtful investments in basic research and interdisciplinary endeavors form a living legacy of excellence in the work of the various Beckman Institutes and Centers, and of a multitude of investigators and educators.

-For more on Arnold O. Beckman’s contributions, see the Arnold and Mabel Beckman Foundation’s website.
+For more on Arnold O. Beckman’s contributions, watch the video below or visit the Arnold and Mabel Beckman Foundation’s website.